play-with-go/play-with-go/guides/2020-10-19-go-fundamentals/en.markdown

 ### Compile and install the application

 In the last section, you'll learn a new `go` command.
-While the `<!--ref:gorun-->` command is a useful shortcut for compiling and running a single-file program, it doesn't generate a binary executable you can easily run again.
-If you want one of those, a good choice is to run the `<!--ref:goinstall-->` command, which compiles your code and installs the resulting binary executable where you can run it.
+While the `<!--ref:cmdgo.run-->` command is a useful shortcut for compiling and running a single-file program, it doesn't generate a binary executable you can easily run again.
+If you want one of those, a good choice is to run the `<!--ref:cmdgo.install-->` command, which compiles your code and installs the resulting binary executable where you can run it.

 Change to the directory that contains the `<!--ref:hello-->` module: